Note: Due to the devasting wildfire in July 2024, Jasper is currently closed to tourists.

 Maligne Canyon Wilderness Kitchen

-The thing to order at this restaurant is their wilderness platter, so you get a bit of all their greatest hits – brisket, baby back ribs, smoked chicken, venison sausage, mac & cheese, garlicy fries, baked beans and a trio of sauces.
-It’s finger lickin’ good and good value to boot.
+The wilderness platter is the thing to order at this restaurant.
+It includes a bit of all their greatest hits—brisket, baby back ribs, smoked chicken, venison sausage, mac and cheese, garlicy fries, baked beans, and a trio of sauces.
+It’s finger-lickin’ good and good value to boot.

 Jasper Pizza Place

 If you’re craving pizza, you won’t be disappointed at Jasper Pizza Place.
-Try and snag a coveted table on their rooftop patio, and indulge in either a wood burning pizza or traditional, North American-style thicker crust.
-Their crust really is fantastic, their salads fresh and their calamari had to be eaten two days in a row by my daughter.
+Try to snag a coveted table on their rooftop patio and indulge in either a wood-burning pizza or traditional, North American-style thicker crust.
+Their crust really is fantastic, their salads are fresh, and their calamari had to be eaten two days in a row by my daughter.

 Cocos Cafe